marcelomene/pyrdp/README.md

 # pyrdp
-Python implementation of a recursive descent parser to parse mathematical expressions.
+Python implementation of a recursive descent parser for mathematical expressions.

 The production rules used by pyrdp: